 My mother, Stella Hall, was a schoolteacher in Craig for 40 years.
 As many are aware, she began having health issues several years ago, but with the help of many fine medical persons and caregivers, she improved to the point she could enjoy life.

 Like the game “Telephone,” a message often becomes skewed as it travels from brain to mouth to print, which was the case during a Craig Community Assessment meeting.

-The Humane Society of Moffat County would like to thank the following businesses and individuals for their services, support and donations.
+The Humane Society of Moffat County would like to thank several businesses and individuals in our community.

 It was reported recently that John Rossfeld has been hired as the interim CEO of The Memorial Hospital at Craig.
 As an employee of the hospital where he served as interim CEO for 18 months (Newman Regional Health in Emporia, Kan.), I can say without a doubt that you are in good hands.

 While on a train going between terminals at the Heathrow Airport in London, our son, Dr. Michael Wilson, overheard a young lady asking if someone could help her with some directions, since this was her first time outside the United States.
 Dr. Mike asked her where she was from and she said, “Baggs, Wyo.” and a lady she was talking to also said, “Well I was born in Meeker, Colo.”

 We would like to take this opportunity to thank Craig, the surrounding communities and the people that live in this great area.
 As many of you know, William Kole Nielson was in a traffic accident Dec.
 11 and lost his life.
 It was almost immediate the response Kole’s family received.

 Due to lack of my own knowledge and always reading the newspaper after the fact, I regretfully missed out on being able to nominate someone for the “Volunteer of the Year.”